gndps/screenux/README.md

 - Run bash file in background screen session by default
 ### Log to file (by default)
 - Each run have a new log file by default.
 - It's possible to set the log file name.
-Default log file name is `scx_run`.
+Default log file name is `sxx_run`.
 - The logs are saved to `./output/{log_file_name}_{timestamp}` by default.
 - output directory can be updated using `-o` param
 - The logs are saved to `./output/{log_file_name}` by default